VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 >   of specialized groups of users, along with specialized dialects of
 >   the Ubiquitous Language.
 >
->   Eric Evans, "Domain-Driven Design," p383.
+>   Taken from Eric Evans, "Domain-Driven Design," p383.

 You decide which patterns and approaches to apply (for example, whether to use the CQRS pattern or not) within a bounded context, not for the